Contents

 Streaming the whole board

-The three readers above resolve one record.
-These three stream every record of a kind, newest first, one at a time — because a real ledger or a busy economy can hold far more than you'd want to collect into one array.
-Each returns an AsyncIterable, so you iterate with for await and stop whenever you've seen enough.
+These three stream every record of a kind, newest first, because a real ledger holds far more than you’d want in one array.
+Each returns an AsyncIterable, so you iterate with for await and stop whenever you’ve seen enough.

 read.accounts() streams every account that has a balance row.
 It’s the prover’s own enumeration, exposed so a reader can list accounts (and derive the users behind them) without tracking minted ids itself: